Walking, Cycling & Adventure Sports

 Walking, Climbing and Cycling

-Newtonmore is almost the geographical centre of Scotland and has easy access to a great variety of walking including the multi user Speyside Way which allows for wheelchairs, infant buggies and cyclists.
-Walking guides and local maps are provided to help you choose where to go.
+Newtonmore in the geographical centre of Scotland and has easy access to a great variety of walking including the multi user Speyside Way which allows for wheelchairs, infant buggies and cyclists.
 High level mountain tops of the CairnGorm mountain range, the open ground of the moors around Newtonmore or the wooded forest trails of Glenmore & Inshriach... you will be spoilt for choice.
 A full range of walks in the area can be seen on the Walkhighlands website.

 The Newtonmore area is a paradise for cycling, both road cycling and mountain biking.
 Suggested routes are